Chrysler Pacifica

 See also: Chrysler Pacifica (1999 concept vehicle)

-The Pacifica, was a mid-size Crossover, introduced by Chrysler and marketed from model years 2004 to 2008.
+The Chrysler Pacifica is a mid-size crossover, introduced by Chrysler and marketed from model years 2004 to 2008.

 Sharing its platform with the Chrysler minivans, the CUV was inspired by the 1999 Chrysler Pacifica and 2000 Chrysler Citadel concept cars.

-Chrysler resisted marketing the Pacifica as a CUV, instead marketing the Pacifica as a “sports-tourer," building the vehicle at the Windsor Assembly Plant, alongside the long-wheelbase minivans from early 2003 through November, 2007.
+Chrysler marketed the Pacifica as a “sports-tourer," building the vehicle at the Windsor Assembly Plant, alongside the long-wheelbase minivans from early 2003 through November, 2007.

 Notably, the Pacifica was the first jointly engineered product of the 1998 Chrysler-DaimlerBenz "merger of equals."
 Chrysler developed the vehicle in 30 months at a cost below $1 billion.